noverde/serpens/README.md

 ## DynamoDB Documents

-The serpens provide a base class (called *BaseDocument*) for work with tables from DynamoDB.
+Serpens provides a base class (called *BaseDocument*) for working with tables from DynamoDB.

 ##### Create a document mapping a DynamoDB table